How to get into sports with the grandkids

 We all know how important it is to maintain a good exercise routine, as plenty of physical activity can help us steer clear of pesky conditions like heart disease, obesity, and more.

 This is why the government recommends plenty of outdoor activity; daily exercise can even boost our immunity!
-But it’s much more fun to think of our fitness as something we want to do because we enjoy it.
-Because sometimes it simply feels good to get outside, get moving, and give the grandkids a run for their (pocket) money.
+It’s much more fun to think of our fitness as something we want to do because we enjoy it, but sometimes it simply feels good to get outside, get moving, and give the grandkids a run for their (pocket) money.

 No matter why you do it, it’s an exceptional way to stay connected with the family and keep the legs moving as well.
 Here are our suggestions for getting into sports with the grandkids.